liuup/overleaf_vertical/Installation.md

   <img src="./images/figure6.png" width="500">
 </p>

-3. Download the extension from release, and unzip the file.
+3. Download the extension from [Release](https://github.com/liuup/overleaf_vertical/releases), and unzip the file.

 4. Drag the dictionary to the extension space.